As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 *According to Rebecca, “Kombu is a mineral-rich seaweed (in the kelp family) that adds umami or savory flavor to stocks and broths.
 Kombu is usually found in the Asian section of grocery stores near the nori (seaweed sheets) that are used for sushi.
 Store dried Kombu in the cool dark area of your pantry.”

 See the Kombu peeking out from behind the bay leaf?

 If you haven’t already added your water, fill to about 1″ to the top of the pot.
 Give it all a good stir!

 Cover and bring to a boil, then remove the lid and reduce the heat to low and simmer, uncovered for 2-4 hours.
 Below is what it looked like after 2 hours.

 Continue simmering until the broth is a rich color and you can taste the vegetables in the broth.
 4 hours worked best for me.

 Before it cools down too much, ladle yourself a mug full and enjoy yourself some of this delicious, homemade vegetable mineral broth.

 Store refrigerated up to 7 days; tightly covered, or may be frozen up to 4 months.
 May freeze in quart sized jars (see detailed instructions on freezing in glass in my Beef Bone Broth recipe).

 Looks like a nice rich cup of tea, the color of the broth will vary depending on your veggies, especially your sweet potatoes and yams, as long as you have plenty of flavor from the broth, it will have all of the benefits!

-Try these other two immune boosting, cold and flu fighting recipes.
+More immune boosting, cold and flu fighting recipes